 Coringa is located in north-central Brazil, in the State of Pará, 70 kilometres (km) southeast of the city of Novo Progresso.
 The project is in the south eastern part of the Tapajós gold district and artisanal mining at Coringa produced an estimated 10 tonnes of gold (322,600 ounces) from alluvial and primary sources.
 Other than the artisanal workings, no other production has occurred at Coringa.
-Serabi Gold plc (Serabi) acquired Chapleau Exploração Mineral Ltda and its assets including Coringa from Anfield Gold Inc. on 21 December 2017.
+Serabi Gold plc (Serabi) acquired Chapleau Exploração Mineral Ltda and its assets including Coringa from Anfield Gold Inc. (Anfield) on 21 December 2017.
 Management considers that Coringa is very much a "carbon-copy" of Palito in terms of the geology, size and mining operations that will be used.

-Serabi engaged Global Resource Engineering Ltd. (GRE) to commence a resource estimate for the Coringa Gold Project in 2018.
-This technical report provides the results of the resource estimate, defines the current overall scope of the Coringa Gold Project, and provides relevant information regarding the potential development of an underground mine and processing facilities.
+Serabi engaged Global Resource Engineering Ltd. (GRE) to revise the resource estimate and perform a Preliminary Economic Analysis (PEA) for the Coringa Gold Project in 2019.
+This technical report provides the results of the updated resource estimate, details the proposed mining plan, and provides the results of the economic analysis.